OSCC-Project/iChipAgent/README.md

 npm run compile
 code --extensionDevelopmentPath=.
 ```
-Press `F5` to open a new window with your extension loaded.
+Or press `F5` to open a new window with your extension loaded.

 ## Testing the Extension